hughfdjackson/viral/README.markdown

 ### viral.Base.make

-viral.base.make creates an object that inherits from viral.Base, and calls the constructor method of this new object with any arguments you pass in.
+viral.base.make creates an object that inherits from viral.Base, and calls the init method of this new object with any arguments you pass in.